-Each year the FDEM will identify up to 50% of sub-grantees for site visit monitoring.
-It is important to note that although a given grant has been closed successfully, it is still subject to either desk or on-site monitoring for a five year period following closure.
+Each year the FDEM will conduct monitoring for up to 50% of their sub-grantees.
+It is important to note that although a given grant has been closed, it is still subject to either desk or on-site monitoring for a five year period following closure.

-Examples of areas that may be examined include:
+Areas that will be examined include:

-Management and administrative procedures
+Management and administrative procedures;

-Grant folder maintenance
+Grant folder maintenance;

-Equipment accountability and sub-hand receipt procedures
+Equipment accountability and sub-hand receipt procedures;

-Program for obsolescence
+Program for obsolescence;

-Status of equipment purchases
+Status of equipment purchases;

-Status of training for purchased equipment
+Status of training for purchased equipment;

-Status and number of response trainings conducted to include number trained
+Status and number of response trainings conducted to include number trained;

-Status and number of exercises
+Status and number of exercises;

-Status of planning activity
+Status of planning activity;

-Anticipated projected completion
+Anticipated projected completion;

-Specific difficulties completing the project.
+Difficulties encountered in completing projects;

-Agency NIMS/ICS compliance documentation
+Agency NIMS/ICS compliance documentation;

+Equal Employment Opportunity (EEO Status);

+Procurement Policy

-In certain circumstances, the FDEM may request additional monitoring/information if the activity, or lack there of, on the part of the specific recipient has generated questions from the region, the sponsoring state agency or the FDEM leadership.
+FDEM may request additional monitoring/information if the activity, or lack there of, generates questions from the region, the sponsoring agency or FDEM leadership.
 The method of gathering this information will be determined on a case-by-case basis.

 Desk monitoring is an on-going process.
-Agency recipients will be required to participate in desk top monitoring on an annual basis and as determined by the FDEM.
-The agency recipients will complete and submit the desk top monitoring within 14 business calendar days of receipt.
+Recipients will be required to participate in desk top monitoring on an annual basis and as determined by the FDEM.
 This contact will provide an opportunity to identify the need for technical assistance (TA) and/or a site visit if the FDEM determines that a recipient is having difficulty completing their project.